Skip to Content

 This is a fascinating plant that grows upwards and has a stalk that is surrounded by thick, stacked leaves that are joined in pairs and that give this plant a very regal appearance.

-Rather than the short, stubby succulents that we all recognize, this succulent is going to be different and is going to help make your garden shine.
-The leaves are a deep green that with age will be lined with a dark red or pink.
+Rather than the short, stubby succulents that we all recognize, this succulent will be different and will help make your garden shine.
+The leaves are a deep green that, with age, will be lined with a dark red or pink.
 The ivory towers plant can grow up to 18 inches tall, and it blooms white flowers along the bloom stalk that grows from the top.

-This is a smaller succulent, but it is no less beautiful than larger versions.
-It has a structure with 22 ribs that are all covered with dense needles, both large and small.
-The larger spines are copper in color which contrasts nicely with the light green of the plant itself.
+This is a smaller succulent but is no less beautiful than larger versions.
+It has a structure with 22 ribs covered with dense needles, both large and small.
+The larger spines are copper in color, which contrasts nicely with the plant’s light green.

 Hens and chicks (Sempervivum)

-This is a fairly simple succulent that we have all seen at one time or other in all likelihood.
+This is a fairly simple succulent that we have all seen at one time or another, in all likelihood.
 Hens and chicks are low growing: they typically do not grow more than a couple of inches tall (even the larger varieties), and they have a gorgeous, classic rosette shape.
-They grow in clusters and will spread as they mature which means that from one plant, you can cover a fairly large space.
+They grow in clusters and will spread as they mature, meaning you can cover a fairly large space from one plant.

-Sempervivum can grow for years and thrive in just about any place that you put them.
-They can grow both indoor and outdoor and are able to grow from clippings even if they are not yet rooted.
-That makes them great candidates for transplant and for filling out different parts of your garden.
+Sempervivum can grow for years and thrive in just about any place you put them.
+They can grow both indoors and outdoors and can grow from clippings even if they are not yet rooted.
+That makes them great candidates for transplant and filling out different parts of your garden.

 Shade rock garden plants

 So far, we have been discussing plants that do well in rocks, just in rocks, with no particular attention paid to sun exposure.
-It is helpful to look at plants that do well in shaded areas as well.
+It is also helpful to look at plants that do well in shaded areas.

-If your rock garden is situated in a very shaded area, you may be wondering what type of plant can survive with little sun.
+If your rock garden is in a very shaded area, you may wonder what type of plant can survive with little sun.
 Rest assured, there are plenty.
 Here are a few plants that will thrive with little sunlight.

-Hosta is a very hearty plant that is going to grow pretty much wherever it is planted.
+Hosta is a very hearty plant that will grow pretty much wherever it is planted.

 Hostas do incredibly well in low-sun areas.
-Though a Hosta is very versatile, there are some varieties, namely those with very light leaves, that do better in sunlight.
+Though a Hosta is very versatile, some varieties, namely those with very light leaves, do better in sunlight.

-If you are planting Hosta to fill a shaded rock garden, look for plants that have very dark leaves.
-HAving darker leaves will help them to survive in low sunlight.
-Hosta needs adequate drainage and prefers soil that is well-drained.
-When they flower they shoot up stalks with small purple or white flowers.
+If you are planting Hosta to fill a shaded rock garden, look for plants with dark leaves.
+Having darker leaves will help them to survive in low sunlight.
+Hosta needs adequate drainage and prefers well-drained soil.
+When they flower, they shoot up stalks with small purple or white flowers.

-Cyclamen plants are often sold as houseplants, which means that they can do well without a lot of natural sunlight.
+Cyclamen plants are often sold as houseplants, meaning they can do well without a lot of natural sunlight.

 These plants have flat, broad leaves that are rich and dark, and they have tall, stalky flowers that shoot up straight from the leaf clusters.
-They prefer cool temperatures, but they do not like frost and cannot tolerate snow, so they are not suited for snowy climates.
+They prefer cool temperatures but do not like frost and cannot tolerate snow, so they are not suited for snowy climates.

-The biggest issue that comes with this plant is that they do like a very specific amount of water.
+The biggest issue with this plant is that they like a very specific amount of water.
 They can wilt and yellow if over-watered and can wilt and die if they are under-watered.

 Cyclamen can bloom multiple times in one season if you water them properly and prune off dead flowers to help focus on new growth for the plant.